h3nnn4n/Like-Father-Like-Son/Readme.md

 Rust and C are like father and son.
 One is destined to replace the other.
 They have their share of similarities but are not quite the same.
 This repo aims to provide a simple proof of concept of compiling Rust code to a dylib/so file and loading it inside C.

+## Was has been done

+1. Pass a double and get a double
+2. Define a struct in C/Rust, pass it from C to Rust, change it in Rust and print it back in C

 # Why?

 1. I want to know how